-- 6.4 The Art timed test will normally be invigilated by an Art and Design teacher.
-However, as the Art and Design teacher may be required to give technical assistance to an individual candidate, additional invigilators should be deployed at the exams officer's discretion to ensure the supervision of candidates is maintained at all times. - 6.5 In Science Practical examinations it is essential that a teacher of the subject should also be present in the examination room at the start of the test (and as necessary after that) to deal with any technical difficulties that may arise, including matters of safety and to help with invigilation in general.
+- 6.4 The timed Art examination will normally be invigilated by an Art and Design teacher.
+However, as the Art and Design teacher may be required to give technical assistance to an individual candidate, additional invigilators should be deployed at the head of centre's discretion to ensure the supervision of candidates is maintained at all times. - 6.5 In GCE Science Practical examinations it is essential that a teacher of the subject is present in the examination room at the start of the test (and as necessary after that) to deal with any technical difficulties that may arise, including matters of safety.